bit-bots/imagetagger/README.md

 git checkout v0.x
 ```

-In our production Senty is used for error reporting (pip install raven).
+In our production Senty is used for error reporting (pip install sentry-sdk).
 django-auth-ldap is used for login via ldap
 uwsgi is used to serve the app to nginx